Canni6/BitmapManager/PROJECT_SUMMARY.md

-# Bitmap Storage Manager - Project Summary
+# Bitmap Manager - Project Summary

 ## Overview
 A cross-platform C# application designed for storing and retrieving bitmap images with comprehensive metadata management.
 The system provides both a reusable library component and a Windows WPF user interface.